 THE MONKEY'S PAW

-I accidentally stumbled upon this amazing place after a night of beer and wings at the Bird's Nest down the street – and what a contrast it was!
+I accidentally stumbled upon this place after a night of beer and wings at the Bird's Nest down the street – and what a contrast it was!
 The Monkey's Paw has a hint of sophistication with the coziness of an apres-ski lodge.
 The farm-to-table American fare consists of dishes such as Amish chicken, hearty soups, and artisanal cheeses.
-Only grabbing a drink?
-Start off at the spacious bar in front then make your way to the back where you'll find two fireside leather chairs complete with your own library and boardgames.
+Start off by grabbing a drink at the spacious bar in front, then head to the back of the restaurant where you'll find two fireside leather chairs complete with your own library and boardgames.

 Address: 2524 N Southport Ave, Chicago, IL 60614